Plain English Breakdown

 - Expands the definition of a peer support specialist to include current and former foster youth based on their experience with trauma, recovery, and navigating systems.

-- Requires the State Department of Social Services to give exemptions from disqualification for certain offenses committed by foster youth before they turned 21 years old if they are working as peer support specialists.
+- Requires the State Department of Social Services to give exemptions from disqualification for certain criminal records to foster youth who want to work as peer support specialists if the offenses happened before they turned 21.

 Who It Names or Affects